rupeshs/diffusionmagic/Readme.md

  Dark theme `http://localhost:7860/?__theme=dark`

 ## How to switch models
-Diffusion magic will chnage UI based on the model selected.
+Diffusion magic will change UI based on the model selected.
 Follow the steps to switch the models() inpainting,depth to image or instruct pix to pix or any other hugging face stable diffusion model)
 - Start the Diffusion Magic app, open the settings tab and change the model
  ![ DiffusionMagic settings page](https://raw.githubusercontent.com/rupeshs/diffusionmagic/main/docs/images/diffusion_magic%20setting.PNG)